 As an average, email marketing boasts a return on investment of 4200%.
 That means for every dollar spent on email marketing, there is a return of $42 for your efforts!

 This is thanks to the widespread growth and usage of email, with an estimated 3.9 billion regular users of email across the world today.
-When we investigate this, it makes sense – how many modern services and eCommerce stores require your email address to sign up or check out?
+When we investigate this, it makes sense – how many modern services and top eCommerce platforms require your email address to sign up or check out?

 The importance of email marketing can be said like this – your customers are using email, so you should too.
 If you fail to reach your targeted audience in their inbox, one of your competitors will.